middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - Poller type files declare local `ActiveMQEvent`, `RabbitMQEvent`, `MQBatchResponse` and `KafkaBatchResponse` types (`@types/aws-lambda` has none); `MSKBatchResponse` is renamed `KafkaBatchResponse`.
 - The built `context` no longer sets `callbackWaitsForEmptyEventLoop` **Breaking Change**
 - `pollKafka` now commits the offsets the handler acknowledged: it runs with `eachBatchAutoResolve: false` and hands the resolved offsets to `commitOffsetsIfNecessary(uncommittedOffsets())`.
 The previous bare `commitOffsetsIfNecessary()` never committed under `autoCommit: false`, so every restart or rebalance reprocessed from the last committed offset.
 On `SIGTERM` the in-flight batch commits before the consumer disconnects.
-- A worker whose poller throws now calls `onError(err)` (with `event` undefined) and exits `1` instead of dying on an unhandled rejection. `onError`'s `event` parameter is typed optional.
+- A worker whose poller throws now calls `onError(err)` (with `event` undefined) and exits `1` instead of dying on an unhandled rejection, and still exits `1` when that `onError` itself throws (previously the throw skipped the exit and left the worker alive with a dead loop). `onError`'s `event` parameter is typed optional.
+- `onError` is now accepted by the option schema; previously `ecsBatchValidateOptions` rejected it as an unknown option.
-- The primary replaces exited workers with exponential backoff (1 s, doubling to 30 s, reset after 60 s without an exit) instead of immediately, and on `SIGTERM` stops replacing them and exits once the last worker is gone instead of re-forking each drained worker until ECS sends `SIGKILL`.
+- The primary replaces exited workers with exponential backoff (1 s, doubling to 30 s, reset after 60 s without an exit) instead of immediately.
+On `SIGTERM` it stops replacing them and exits once the last worker is gone instead of re-forking each drained worker until ECS sends `SIGKILL`, with the highest exit code any worker reported during the drain instead of always `0`, so a drain that hit `gracefulShutdownMs` or a poller failure is visible to ECS; a worker killed by a signal counts as `1`.
+Worker crashes before `SIGTERM` are re-forked and do not affect the exit code.
 - `pollAmq` messages carry `correlationID` (was `correlationId`), the name the AWS-maintained event types (`aws-lambda-go`, `aws-lambda-java-events`, Powertools) read **Breaking Change**
 - `pollKafka` releases a batch whose handler threw with nothing committed so kafkajs fetches the next batch; previously `eachBatch` never returned, so the consumer stopped fetching and heartbeating.
 - `pollKafka` heartbeats while the handler holds a batch; added `heartbeatIntervalMs` option, defaults to `3000`.
-- `pollKinesis` and `pollDynamoDBStreams` derive `awsRegion` from the stream ARN when the option is omitted (was `undefined`).
+- `pollKinesis` and `pollDynamoDBStreams` derive `awsRegion` from the stream ARN when the option is omitted (was `undefined`); `pollKinesis` takes the client's region when `streamArn` is omitted as well.
-- The primary exits with the highest exit code any worker reported during the `SIGTERM` drain instead of always `0`, so a drain that hit `gracefulShutdownMs` or a poller failure is visible to ECS; a worker killed by a signal counts as `1`.
-Worker crashes before `SIGTERM` are re-forked and do not affect the exit code.
-- A worker whose `onError` throws while reporting a poller failure still exits `1` (previously the throw skipped the exit and left the worker alive with a dead loop).
+- A throw from `onError` while reporting a handler or `acknowledge` failure no longer rejects the poll loop (which exited the worker); the loop keeps polling.
+- A `batchItemFailures` entry whose `itemIdentifier` is `null`, empty or not in the batch now fails the whole batch in every poller, as on Lambda: nothing is deleted, committed or acked, every record redelivers, and `onError` receives `Invalid batchItemFailures entry` with `cause.data.itemIdentifier`.
+Previously such an entry was ignored and every other record was acknowledged **Breaking Change**
+- `pollKafka` throws a consumer crash kafkajs does not restart (`consumer.events.CRASH` with `restart: false`: SASL authentication, authorization) from `poll()`, so the worker reports it through `onError` and exits `1` for the primary to re-fork with backoff; previously the loop parked forever on a stopped consumer.
+Retriable crashes are restarted by kafkajs and do not exit.
+- `pollSqs` derives `awsRegion` and `eventSourceArn` from FIPS, `api.aws`, interface VPC endpoint and legacy `<region>.queue.amazonaws.com` queue URLs, with the `aws-cn` and `aws-us-gov` partition for China and GovCloud regions, and takes the client's region when the hostname carries none (the bare `queue.amazonaws.com`, a custom endpoint); previously only `sqs.<region>.amazonaws.com` was parsed.
+- TypeScript: `RunnerOptions.handler` is now `RunnerHandler<TEvent, TResult>`, one call signature `(event, context) => void | TResult | Promise<TResult>` that a plain Lambda handler, a `middy()` handler and a synchronous inline handler all satisfy; an inline `handler: (event, context) => ...` gets `event` and `context` typed from the poller instead of an implicit `any`

 ### [ecs-http](/docs/runners/ecs-http)

 - `sourceIp` is now taken from the last `X-Forwarded-For` hop (the one ALB appends) instead of the first, which the client controls.
 Set the new `trustedProxies` option (default `1`) to the number of proxies in front of the task, or `0` to use the socket address **Breaking Change**
 - The built `context` no longer sets `callbackWaitsForEmptyEventLoop` **Breaking Change**
-- The primary replaces exited workers with exponential backoff (1 s, doubling to 30 s, reset after 60 s without an exit) instead of immediately, and on `SIGTERM` stops replacing them and exits once the last worker is gone instead of re-forking each drained worker until ECS sends `SIGKILL`.
+- The primary replaces exited workers with exponential backoff (1 s, doubling to 30 s, reset after 60 s without an exit) instead of immediately.
+On `SIGTERM` it stops replacing them and exits once the last worker is gone instead of re-forking each drained worker until ECS sends `SIGKILL`, with the highest exit code any worker reported during the drain instead of always `0`; a worker killed by a signal counts as `1`.
+Worker crashes before `SIGTERM` are re-forked and do not affect the exit code.
 - `sourceIp` strips the client port ALB appends when `routing.http.xff_client_port.enabled` is on (`ip:port`, `[ipv6]:port`), so it is always the bare address.
 - ALB events (`eventVersion: "alb"`) no longer carry `requestContext.identity`; Lambda's ALB event has only `requestContext.elb`.
 Read `X-Forwarded-For` from `event.headers` instead **Breaking Change**
-- The primary exits with the highest exit code any worker reported during the `SIGTERM` drain instead of always `0`; a worker killed by a signal counts as `1`.
-Worker crashes before `SIGTERM` are re-forked and do not affect the exit code.

 ### [ecs-task](/docs/runners/ecs-task)